Information • Entertainment • Opinion (Since 1985)

 The Iron Cage, a Review

 With this as a backdrop, it’s refreshing to read a book that places the Palestinian experience within a broader context.
-Whether discussing the Armenian Genocide, the Holocaust, the Nakba, or the Cambodian Genocide, after a while the public becomes desensitized and wearies of atrocity literature and accounts of mass injustice.
+Whether discussing the Armenian Genocide, the Holocaust, the Nakba, or the Cambodian Genocide, after a while the public becomes desensitized and wearies of atrocity literature and/or accounts of mass injustice.
 This is not to say this is as it should be – it’s just the way it is.
-As in many things, more is often less.
+As in so many things, more is often less.

 Rashid Khalidi, historian, essayist, and author of Palestinian Identity… (1997) and Resurrecting Empire… (2004), is a professor of Arab Studies at Columbia and member of various prestigious organizations including the Middle East Institute.
 One of his more recent books, and the subject of this short review, is entitled The Iron Cage: The Story of the Palestinian Struggle for Statehood (Boston, Beacon Press, 2006).

-Khalidi provides the reader with an overview of urban life in the Palestinian cities of Jaffa, Haifa, and Jerusalem during both the pre- and post -Mandate periods, with considerable attention paid to the most prominent or “notable” (i.e. semi-feudal) families, especially the Nashashibis and the Husaynis – one of the Husaynis was later given the British-invented, post-Ottoman title of Grand Mufti of Palestine, probably as a counter-balance to the influential Nashashibis who had held many of the important secular positions.
+Khalidi's book gives the reader an overview of urban life in the Palestinian cities of Jaffa, Haifa, and Jerusalem during both the pre- and post -Mandate periods, with considerable attention paid to the most prominent or ‘notable’ (i.e. semi-feudal) families, especially the Nashashibis and the Husaynis – one of the Husaynis was later given the British-invented, post-Ottoman title of Grand Mufti of Palestine, probably as a counter-balance to the influential Nashashibis who had held many of the important secular positions.
 British colonialism had frequently depended on a divide-and-conquer strategy and by promoting inter-family rivalries among the notables while ignoring practically everyone else, the rural and urban working-class poor felt increasingly marginalized and alienated from what would normally have been thought of as the new post-Mandate Palestinian leadership class.
 An unfortunate situation which reminds me of the old joke told by Ned Hanaeur many years ago – “The reason the sun never sets on the British Empire is that God doesn’t trust the British in the middle of the night… “ Or words to that effect.

 Before the Mandate-period – and even before T.E.
 Lawrence was bamboozled into enlisting Hussein, the Emir of Mecca (the de facto King of what is now the western part of Saudi Arabia) and his sons Faisal and Abdullah into helping the British defeat the Ottomans, and thereby unwittingly exchanging Turkish overlords for British and French – there was an active Palestinian press.
+[Even though some Israelis deny the existence of the Palestinians as a people and in some cases refuse to utter the ‘P’ word, a perusal of almost any 19th century (or earlier) atlas will show Palestine on the map.
+Post WW I names such as Iraq, Saudi Arabia, Jordan, etc., are notably lacking].

 Khalidi also makes a compelling case that after the failed 1936-39 revolt against British rule the events of 1948 were almost anti-climactic.
-And although he doesn’t specifically mention it, while the British were later engaged in the European conflict they relied heavily on members of the Yishuv (the pre-state Jewish community) to carry on quasi-militarily on their behalf.
-One of their joint functions was to conduct a census of the Palestinian population, including such information as the number of adult males in each household and whether or not firearms were on the premises.
-This information would prove to be very useful in the pre-dawn hours throughout the early spring of 1948.
+And although he doesn’t specifically mention it, while the British were later engaged in the European war they relied heavily on members of the Yishuv (the pre-state Jewish community) to carry on quasi-militarily on their behalf.
+One of their joint functions was to conduct a census of the Palestinian population, including such information as the number of adult males in each household and whether or not firearms were kept on the premises.
+This information would prove to be very useful in the pre-dawn raids throughout the early spring of 1948.

 As a result, immediately after WW II the Palestinians were disorganized and unprepared civilly or militarily to take on the role of creating a Palestinian state based on the U.N. partition plan or any other plan including that recommended by the 1937 Peel Commission.
 And Khalidi makes it clear that there was plenty of blame to be shared by all parties involved, including King Abdullah of Transjordan: